jonaprieto/flask-ponywhoosh/README.rst

     python example.py runserver

-You will see in the shell some outputs showing settings of Flask-PonyWhoosh (debug mode is on by default).
+You will see in the shell some outputs showing settings of flask-ponywhoosh (debug mode is on by default).
 We provide two urls by default: